 We can all experience a measure of anxiety at times in our lives – a sense of worry, unease, nervousness, or apprehension.
 Sometimes this is tied to a particular and definable circumstance – waiting on a medical diagnosis, experiencing loss of a job or loved one, or preparing for an important exam, as examples.
 But many people, young and old, live with chronic anxiety – an underlying sense of fear or concern for their safety, a sense of impending doom, persistent or excessive worry over daily situations.

 This anxiety can take over one’s life.

-But even if you do not ‘qualify for a diagnosis’, yet struggle with chronic anxiety, please hear me: you CAN take action to care for yourself well by learning new ways of being and doing (mindsets and habits) that will support you in living with greater purpose, health & JOY.
+But even if you do not ‘qualify for a diagnosis’, yet struggle with chronic anxiety, please hear me: you CAN take action to care for yourself well by learning new ways of being and doing (mindsets, skills, habits) that will support you in living with greater purpose, health & JOY.
 There is hope.